-If in the first 15 competitors present, the points difference between one and the following competitor is too great; the Jury will decide the number of competitors in the first group.
+If in the first 15 competitors present, the points difference between one and the next competitor is too great; the Jury will decide the number of competitors in the first group.
 The rest will start in the order of their FIS points.

-621.3.1 Children's Competition (see art 608.6)
+621.3.1 Youth Competition (see art 608.6)